brian-mai/login-fork/README.md

 - React -> build UI and deploy
 - Node.js -> backend (wraps V8 engine to compile js to machine in server)
 - nodemon -> auto refresh node app on file change (new server)
+- cookie-parser cookie handler to store JWT tokens for user sessions